joinpursuit/Pursuit-Core-Web/full_stack_express/intro-to-sql-part-1/README.md

 -- select all rows from the houses table.  display only the address column SELECT address FROM houses;

+-- select all rows from the houses table.  display only the address and state column SELECT address, state FROM houses;

  -- select all rows from the houses table.  display only the all columns SELECT * FROM houses;